National Protection War: Influence

 The reopening of the National Assembly of the Republic of China in Beijing on August 1, 1916, following the National Protection War.

 The National Protection War symbolized the beginning of the separation between the North and the South after the establishment of the Republic of China.
-Yuan Shikai was a legitimate president of the Republic, but his attempt to become Emperor was thwarted by the military opposition of the southern provinces.
+Yuan Shikai was the president of the Republic, but his attempt to become Emperor was thwarted by the military opposition of the southern provinces.
 Even after the end of Yuan's short-lived monarchy, the Beiyang government in Beijing was no longer able to maintain control over the military leaders of the southern provinces.
 After the death of Yuan, the Beiyang government lost its leadership over warlords in the provinces and infighting among cliques within the government began in earnest; meanwhile, Sun Yat-sen of the Kuomintang created a military government in Guangzhou in the far south, leading to the protection of the Constitution.

 China's Warlord Era would last for years until Chiang Kai-shek unified the country through the Northern Expedition, the Central Plains War and many other civil wars before the onset of the Second Sino-Japanese War and Chinese Civil War.